takhoshi/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![The Keys blade displays with the previously defined settings.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image29.png "Keys blade")

-11. Make sure to write down the entry appearing in the **VALUE** column (this entry is displayed only once, after you click **Save**).
+11. Make sure to record the entry appearing in the **VALUE** column (this entry is displayed only once, after you click **Save**).
 This will be used as the password for the corresponding service principal.

 12. Close the **Keys** blade

+### Task 2: Create a custom role for the fence agent

+1. In the Azure portal, start a Bash session in **Cloud Shell**.
+If prompted, configure storage for Cloud Shell.

+2. In the Cloud Shell pane, create a new file named **roleDefinition.json** with the following content (replace *subscription\_id, with the value you identified in the previous task):

+    ```
+     {
+        "Name": "Linux Fence Agent Role",
+        "Id": null,
+        "IsCustom": true,
+        "Description": "Allows to deallocate and start virtual machines",
+        "Actions": [
+            "Microsoft.Compute/*/read",
+            "Microsoft.Compute/virtualMachines/deallocate/action",
+            "Microsoft.Compute/virtualMachines/start/action"
+        ],
+        "NotActions": [
+        ],
+        "AssignableScopes": [
+            "/subscriptions/subscription_id"
+        ]
+     }
+    ```
+3. In the Cloud Shell pane, run the following to create the custom role definition **Linux Fence Agent Role**:

+    ```
+     az role definition create --role-definition @roleDefinition.json
+    ```

 ### Task 3: Grant permissions to Azure VMs to the service principal of the STONITH app